forta-network/docs/docs/cli.md

 # CLI Commands

 The following sections describe the CLI commands available to bot developers.
-You can always use `forta-agent help` to get a quick overview of these commands, as well as details about specific commands e.g. `forta-agent run help`.
+You can always use `forta-bot help` to get a quick overview of these commands, as well as details about specific commands e.g. `forta-bot run help`.
+The command `forta-agent` is still supported and can be used interchangeably with `forta-bot`.

 ## Invoke commands programmatically